Kinross Wolaroi School: 2016-2025

-In 2016, the school celebrated its 130-year anniversary and Dr Andrew Parry took over as the fifth Headmaster of Kinross Wolaroi School.
+In 2016, the school celebrated its 130-year anniversary and Dr Andrew Parry took over as the Headmaster of Kinross Wolaroi School.

 In August 2016, SBS News reported that several Kinross Wolaroi School students were assaulted by adult spectators following a school rugby match between Kinross Wolaroi and St Stanislaus’ College in Bathurst.
 According to the report, a group of intoxicated spectators confronted players after the game, leading to a physical altercation in which a number of students were injured.
 The incident prompted discussion regarding spectator behaviour and supervision at inter-school sporting events, particularly between rugby rival schools Kinross Wolaroi and St Stanislaus'.

 In July 2020 several former students alleged they had been instructed to remove or alter naturally textured afro hair and protective braided hairstyles in order to comply with school grooming policy.
 The school responded that its current grooming policy does not prohibit any specific hairstyles, but requires boys’ hair to be “near and off the collar without any "unorthodox" cuts or colours.”
 The headmaster said that "existing school grooming standards which do not accommodate the natural hair texture and growth of African and Indigenous students have been identified as one issue faced by these students".

-As of 2025, the school provides co-education and single-sex boarding using its two main campuses.
-Classes and boys' boarding are at the Wolaroi Campus on Bathurst Road, while female boarders live at the PLC Campus on Coronation Drive.

 Campus and heritage

-Kinross Wolaroi has a campus of 100 acres in Orange, NSW.
+The School occupies 100 acres across two campuses in Orange.